 - Individuals or family members of individuals with inherited eye diseases, either congenital, childhood, or age related.

-- All subjects must be able to cooperate with study examination and phlebotomy.
+- All participants must be able to cooperate with study examination and phlebotomy.

 You CAN'T join if...

-- Diseases, infections, or trauma that mimic inherited cataracts, retinal degenerations,glaucoma, etc.
+- Participant has a disease, infection, or trauma that mimic inherited cataracts, retinal degenerations, glaucoma, etc.